-This policy sets out the statutory duties and wider approach of the Office of the Police and Crime Commissioner (OPCC) to safeguarding children, adults at risk of abuse or neglect, and other individuals identified as being vulnerable.

-The policy applies to all aspects of our work and to everyone working for the OPCC including permanent and temporary employees, contractors, self-employed contractors and anyone working on behalf of or undertaking work or volunteering for the OPCC, including organisations that have been commissioned to deliver services on our behalf.
-The OPCC expects all relevant individuals and organisations to cooperate fully in the achievement of this policy.
+This policy sets out the Police and Crime Commissioner's (PCCs) approach to safeguarding and promoting the welfare of children and vulnerable adults.
+It applies to all aspects of our work and to everyone working for the Office of the Police and Crime Commissioner (OPCC) including permanent and temporary employees, contractors, self-employed contractors and anyone working on behalf of or undertaking work or volunteering for the OPCC.